StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 ### Debugger
 In mGBA, the debugger is a console that exposes several useful debugging features, including setting breakpoints and watchpoints to pause game execution, stepping through assembly code as it runs, and viewing register values.
 The debugger is accessed via _Tools > Open Debugger Console..._, which will open the window below:
 >![](/assets/img/reverse-engineering/debugger.png)<br>
->mGBA's debugger window
+>Debugger window

 As stated in the console input box, you can use the `h` (`help`) command to view all available commands.
 This tutorial will go through a handful of the commands to introduce the debugging process.

 #### Navigating debug mode
 Let's start by stopping the game execution at whatever piece of code it is currently running.
 Hit the _Break_ button on the bottom right, which will pause the game and cause the debugger to output something like the following:
 >![](/assets/img/reverse-engineering/debugger-break.png)<br>
->mGBA's example debugger break
+>Example debugger break

 The image above displays a typical view of the current game state when the debugger pauses the game.
 At the top are the current values of all 16 registers, including the stack pointer (`r13`), link register (`r14`), and program counter (`r15`).
 At the bottom is the assembly instruction that will be executed next, along with the corresponding hex data for the instruction and the address where the instruction is stored.